teekaytech/Private-Events/README.md

 # Private Events

-In this project, we will built an application named Private Events that behaves similar to Eventbrite.
+In this project, we built an application named Private Events that behaves similar to Eventbrite.
 The main goal is to put in practice the main concepts of Associations in rails.

 ![screenshot](/app/assets/images/screenshot.png)

 ## Built with
   * Ruby on Rails